 Animal Care Volunteer Project in Spain - Barcelona

 Want to make some four-legged friends as an Animal Care volunteer in Spain?
-International Volunteer HQ’s Animal Care project empowers volunteers to assist cats and dogs that have been lost or abandoned in Barcelona.
+International Volunteer HQ’s Animal Care project empowers volunteers to assist cats that have been lost or abandoned in Barcelona.
 Volunteers gain experience caring for animals while helping improve conditions at an overcrowded animal shelter which aims to keep animals active and healthy so they have a better chance of finding a new home.

 - Programs start every second and fourth Monday of the month

 - Affordable fees from $625 for 1 week

 - Includes accommodation, meals, airport pick up, orientation and 24/7 support

 Enjoy Spain’s majestic landscapes

 Stay in a modern, socially driven hostel in Barcelona